 for a picture.
 So, the Ken incident above (where he'd moved one off a tire

-stem by pushing it with a tire gauge, and then placed the gauge in his
+pushing it with a tire gage, and then placed the gage in his

 mouth while filling the tire and discovered the acid) and this one both